webdriverio/vscode-webdriverio/README.md

 - `webdriverio.nodeExecutable`: The path to the Node.js executable.
 If not assigned, WebdriverIO try to resolve the node path from environment valuables of `PATH`.
 - `webdriverio.configFilePattern`: Glob pattern for WebdriverIO configuration file
+- `webdriverio.workerIdleTimeout`: If no processing is performed in the Worker for the set amount of time(defined by seconds), the Worker is terminated.
+If processing is requested again, it will be started automatically.
 - `webdriverio.logLevel`: Set the logLevel
 - `webdriverio.showOutput`: Show WebdriverIO output in the test result when set `true` this option